mtxdead10cc/adder-lang/docs/whats-next.md

 Add support for function overloading, perhaps via name mangling (functions with the same name but different type signatures).

 Implement some basic optimization techniques in the compiler (constant folding, peephole optimization).

+The type annotations on local variables are actually not required for typechecking (due to the bidirectional typechecker).
+The current implementation enforces these annotations anyway.
+In the future however, local variable type annotations might become optional.